nitish0844/Notification-Pushing-Backend-Using-NodeJS/README.md

 2. open the Service account Tab
 3. Click "Generte New Private Key" button
 4. Then Json file will be downloaded

+Add the gitignore file using "touch .gitignore" code